Fall Foliage Road Trips

 Here are three prime fall routes to explore this month when Oregon color is at its peak:

 The low foothills and agricultural valleys around Cottage Grove, Creswell and Veneta make for pleasant autumn rambles.
 Skip the Interstate and drive the slower Highway 99 for maximum scenic glimpses of golden fields, alpacas, sheep, tractors and rustic barns.
 Stop in Creswell for farm-to-bakery treats at the Creswell Bakery, then roll on to Saginaw Winery for some berry wine tasting.
-Stay the night in Cottage Grove, either at the classic 60s motor inn, The Village Green with its dozen theme gardens, or at one of the charming country B&Bs that are clustered around the valley communities.
+Stay the night in Cottage Grove at one of the charming country B&Bs that are clustered around the valley communities.

 The next day dedicate yourself to a delightful fall tour of the region's six historic covered bridges.
 You can do this by bicycle or car.
 Be sure to take pictures!
 Cruise Cottage Grove's Main Street for a delicious meal at one of the local restaurants and enjoy a walking tour of the downtown murals.
 On your third day, choose between a cluster of waterfall hikes up in the nearby mountains or drive west into wine country to visit more tasting rooms.